George Freeman Bragg Jr.

 *George Freeman Bragg, Jr. was born on this date in 1863.
 He was a Black minister and activist.

-In 1887, Bragg was ordained as a deacon, and in 1888 he received his ordination as an Episcopal priest in Norfolk, Virginia.
+In 1887, Bragg was ordained as a deacon, and in 1888, he received his ordination as an Episcopal priest in Norfolk, Virginia.
 As an activist, he worked to advance education for Blacks.
-Bragg was a critic of racism in the church; he was opposed to the exclusion of Blacks in the missionary organization of the church.
+Bragg was a critic of racism in the church and opposed the exclusion of Blacks from the missionary organization of the church.
 George Freeman Bragg, Jr. died in Baltimore, Maryland, on March 12, 1940.